offensive-packaging/documentation/o-saft/index.md

            Print results for applying various texts to defined regex.

+       --test-ciphers-dump
+       --test-ciphers-overview
+       --test-ciphers-openssl
+       --test-ciphers-show
+       --test-ciphers-simple
+       --test-ciphers-sorted
+       --test-ciphers-ssltest

+           Print ciphers in various formats, please see: OSaft/Ciphers.pm .
+           These options are aliases for:  +list --legacy=TYP  .

+       --test-ciphers-hex=*
+       --test-ciphers-key=*
        --test-ciphers-list

-           Print list of hex keys of known ciphers.

-       --test-ciphers-show

-           Print complete list of ciphers.

-       --test-cipher-sorted

-           Print list of ciphers sorted according strength.

-       --test-ciphers-overview

-           Print overview of all available ciphers with all attributes.
+           Print some special information, please see: OSaft/Ciphers.pm .

        --test-init

-           Print parts of the data structure  %cfg.
+           Print parts of  data structure  '%cfg'.
 In contrast to the options described above,  --test-init  exits straight before performing the specified commands on the target.
-Therefore it prints the settings in  %cfg  containing all applied commands and options.
+Therefore it prints the settings in  '%cfg'  containing all applied commands and options.

        --test-memory